iv4xr-project/iv4xr-se-plugin/README.md

 <img src="./docs/SE-sotf1.png" width="100%">

+## Kotlin

-The demo is written in [Kotlin](https://kotlinlang.org/), which is a JVM language by JetBrains and it is fully interoperable with Java, i.e., it can be used seamlessly from Java while allowing us to write less code with the same functionality.
+The demo is written in [Kotlin](https://kotlinlang.org/), a JVM language by JetBrains which is fully interoperable with Java, i.e., it can be used seamlessly from Java while allowing us to write [less code](https://www.ideamotive.co/blog/a-complete-kotlin-guide-for-java-developers) with the same functionality.

 # Setup

 ## Requirements

 Project requires [aplib](https://github.com/iv4xr-project/aplib) dependency.
-First build `aplib` and install it to Maven local repository.
+First build `aplib` and install it to the Maven local repository.

-Other possibility at the moment is to change dependency do JitPack:
+Other possibility at the moment is to change dependency do JitPack (in `build.gradle`):

 ```
 implementation 'com.github.iv4xr-project:aplib:v1.2.0'